ashsearle/cdset/README.md

 // => { foo: 123, bar: [4, 5, 6], baz: {} }

-// Example 3: illustrates mix of intermediate objects/arrays created as required,
-// and shows (one way) to update multiple properties by nesting calls to cdset: const qux = {};
+// Example 3: updating multiple properties by nesting calls to cdset: const qux = {};
 console.log(cdset(cdset(qux, "a.0.b.0", 1), "a.0.b.1", 2));
 // => { a: [ { b: [1, 2] } ] }